TangibleInc/loops-and-logic-docs/docs/integrations/advanced-custom-fields.md

 ---
 The `Loop` and `Field` tags support the following ACF field types.

+Loops & Logic also adds an optional Tangible Template field type to the ACF field groups interface.
+This field type can be enabled under Tangible > Settings.

 ## Basic fields

 These field types can be displayed simply with the `Field` tag.